konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 ### Security, Risks, and Mitigations

-Upstream test suite must not contain any company internal information not customer data (not even as sample data).
+Upstream test suite must not contain any company internal information not customer data (not even as a sample data).

 ## Design Details

 ### Test Plan

-Open Konveyor upstream CI at https://github.com/konveyor/ci and see its status (green hopefully).
+Open Konveyor upstream CI at https://github.com/konveyor/ci and tests statuses should be visible (green-ish hopefully).

 ### Upgrade / Downgrade Strategy